 It is recommended that latex condoms not be stored/carried in a wallet or glove compartment (among other things).
 Are polyurethane condoms more durable under such circumstances?

 In fact, here's a better question: do polyurethane condoms require different care, in storage or in use, than latex?

-- Can be used with both oil and water-based lubricants (latex condoms cannot be used with oil-based lubricants can damage and reduce the effectiveness of latex condoms).
+- Can be safely used with both oil and water-based lubricants (oil-based lubricants can damage and reduce the effectiveness of latex condoms).